owncloud/ocis/docs/releasing.md

 ## Preperation

-1. Create a new branch e.g. `prepare-release-x.x.x` where `x.x.x` is the version you want to release.
+1. Create a new branch e.g. `release-x.x.x` where `x.x.x` is the version you want to release.
 2. Checkout the preparation branch.
 3. Create a new changelog folder and move the unreleased snippets there.
 {{< highlight txt >}}